cerebral-legacy/cerebral-website/app/markdown/routing.md

 When using the Cerebral router you have to leave your previous experience with routers at the doorstep.
 With all the innovation in state driven applications we can finally start to think about a url as a product of our current state, rather than thinking about a url as something that should display a specific view or tree of views in our applications. **This is really a game changer**.

 When you build your Cerebral application you do not have to think about routing at all.
 You only trigger signals that brings your application into the correct state.
 Let us imagine an application that can open a messages page, and also open specific messages.
-We also include the home page.

 ```javascript